ShiJbey/RePraxis/README.md

 ## Creating a new database

 Creating a new database is the first thing you need to do.
 A `RePraxisDatabase` instance is responsible for managing all the data and providing data to query.
-Y

 ```csharp
 using RePraxis;